OptimusPrimeCloudComputing/payment-microservice/README.md

-# Payment Service API Docs
+# Payment Microservice API Docs

 This project serves the OpenAPI specification for the **Payment Microservice** using Swagger UI.